nhague/create-rn-app-mcp/README.md

 ## 🔧 Prerequisites

-Before installing, make sure you have these tools installed on your Mac:
+Before installing, make sure you have these tools installed:

-### Required Tools
+### Required Tools (All Platforms)

 1. **Node.js & npm**
    ```bash